johnthomsonn/finance-web/README.md

 DB_URL is the conneciton string to connect to a MongoDB.
 JWT_SECRET is the secret that JWT uses to sign the authentication cookies.

+Both servers can be started by using ``` npm run dev ``` in the root folder.
+This will start the express server on port PORT || 5000 and the react server on port 3000.

 ### Routes

 ``` POST /auth/signup ``` => Creates a new User.